-Though the NCVS was originally designed to provide national level estimates of criminal victimization, BJS has recognized an increasing need for victimization data at the state and local level.
-BJS has developed multiple approaches for obtaining subnational NCVS estimates, see NCVS Redesign: Subnational for additional information about these approaches.)
+Though the NCVS was originally designed to provide national level estimates of criminal victimization, BJS has recognized an increasing need for victimization data at the state and local level and has developed multiple approaches for obtaining subnational NCVS estimates.
+(See NCVS Subnational Estimates for additional information about these approaches.)
 However, caution should be used when working with the restricted use files since sample at the local level may be limited and is not necessarily representative of the area as a whole.